masahiro-yamoto/Kidney-Bleeding-Simulation/development_log.md

 This configuration is defined as the quantitative baseline for mild bleeding severity (Level1) in the simulation.

-### Level2 Baseline Visualization (2026-02-28)
+### Level2 Implementation Log

-Parameters:
-- Emission Mode: Stream
-- Speed: 0.25
+Speed: 0.25
-- Lifespan: 2.7
+Lifespan: 2.7
-- Disk Radius: 0.2
+Radius: 0.2
-- Random Direction: 0.08
+Random Direction: 0.08

-Observation:
+Description:
+Moderate continuous bleeding with increased flow intensity.
+Represents elevated intrarenal pressure.
-Bleeding flow shows increased velocity and pooling compared to Level1.
+Noticeable increase in volume compared to Level1.
-Flow remains continuous without arterial spray characteristics.
-Ground accumulation expands moderately beneath the wound.

-Interpretation:
-Defined as moderate bleeding severity (Level2) caused by elevated hemodynamic pressure while maintaining identical wound geometry.
+No pulsatile arterial behavior.

 ### Level2 Baseline Visualization (2026-02-28)
 ![simulation](level2_baseline_20260228.png)